Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Regions

 **Explanation:**
-"Availability Zones" is incorrect.
+Availability Zones is incorrect.
 AZs are physical data center clusters, not logical isolation boundaries.
-"Subnets" is incorrect.
+Subnets is incorrect.
 Subnets are subdivisions within a VPC, not top-level isolation.
-"Virtual Private Cloud (VPC)" is correct.
+Virtual Private Cloud (VPC) is correct.
 A VPC provides a logically isolated section of AWS resources with its own IP ranges, routing, and security.
-"Regions" is incorrect.
+Regions is incorrect.
 Regions are geographic locations, not logical isolation constructs within an account.

 ---